christinaa/LLVM-VideoCore4/README.md

 ## LLVM for VideoCore4
 This is mostly based on the work done by David Given (cowlark).
 It works, and can compile and produce reasonable code.
 I did this so I could have a decent compiler to develop my Raspberry Pi firmware on.

+The actual VideoCore4 target is in `lib/Target/VideoCore4/`.
+To build this, you'll need to use **CMake**.

 ### What works
 * Pretty much everything that isn't listed under the 'Issues' section.
 Some corner cases may still lead to LLC errors such as using certain builtins.